askharley/askharley-blog/src/posts/01-a-reintroduction-to-ecmascript-6.md

 // --> 6
 ```

-The spread operator can also be use effectively when copying parts of objects.
+The spread operator can also be used effectively when copying parts of objects.
 ```
 const originalPerson = {
   name: "Billy",